Latissimus Dorsi Muscle Lipoma Back lump ultrasound – dorsal wall lesions

 Ultrasound evaluation is limited for deep-seated lesions and bony structures.

-Clinical correlation and further imaging (MRI / CT) may be required
+Clinical correlation and further imaging (MRI / CT) may be required depending on clinical suspicion.

 • This report is not valid for medico-legal purposes.